SAP/code-pal-for-abap/docs/checks/check-in-loop.md

-# code pal for ABAP

 [code pal for ABAP](../../README.md) > [Documentation](../check_documentation.md) > [CHECK in LOOP](check-in-loop.md)

 ## CHECK in LOOP

 ### What is the Intent of the Check?
-It verifies whether the `CHECK` statement is found inside of a `LOOP` statement.
+This check verifies if a `CHECK` statement is being used inside of a `LOOP` structure.
 A CHECK within a LOOP, ends the current iteration and proceeds to the next one.
-This behaviour might lead to confusion: Does it end the method processing or does it exit the loop?
+This behaviour might lead to some confusion like: Does it end the method processing or does it exit the loop?

 ### How to solve the issue?
-Prefer using `CONTINUE` within an IF-Statement instead (since the keyword `CONTINUE` can only be used in loops, the intention is clear to everyone reading the code).
+Prefer using `CONTINUE` (within an IF-Statement) instead of using the CHECK Statement in this case.
+Since the keyword `CONTINUE` can only be used in LOOPS, the intention is then automatic clear to everyone reading the code.
-Keep also in mind, the other Keywords like `EXIT` and `RETURN` are also more explicit.
+Keep also in mind, that other Keywords like: `EXIT` or `RETURN` are also more explicit than `CHECK`.

 ### What to do in case of exception?
-In special cases you can suppress this finding by using the pseudo comment `"#EC CHECK_IN_LOOP`.
+When really needed, you can suppress this finding by using the pseudo comment `"#EC CHECK_IN_LOOP`.

 ```abap
 LOOP AT tadir ASSIGNING FIELD-SYMBOL(<tadir>).